-It may seem impossible to get pregnant with PCOS.
+It may seem impossible to get pregnant with PCOS – PolyCystic Ovary Syndrome.
 But let me assure you that it is possible!
 You just need to get your hormones in balance first.

 I have had many patients with PCOS be able to get pregnant using natural therapies without infertility treatments.
 It is just a matter of correcting the underlying metabolic issues, because that is what PCOS is.
-PCOS is a metabolic disorder.
-PCOS is inflammation.
-It is an imbalance in your hormones.
+PCOS is a metabolic disorder which causes systemic inflammation.
 PCOS causes your hypothalamus to get totally dysregulated, and with all the inflammation going on, your hypothalamus deems that it is really not safe for you to get pregnant.
-So, getting your hypothalamus in balance, balancing out your female hormones as well as your adrenals makes a huge difference in your ability to get pregnant with PCOS.
+So getting your hypothalamus in balance, balancing out your female hormones as well as your adrenals makes a huge difference in your ability to get pregnant with PCOS.

 Let me show you how you can get pregnant with PCOS.
 What I want you to concentrate on is the fact that when you have PCOS, you are not making enough progesterone.
 That is a key … a huge issue.
-Because you’re not ovulating regularly, your corpus luteum, which is where the egg … it’s the little cave that’s left over when the egg pops out, you don’t make enough progesterone, and without that level of progesterone, you don’t have regular cycles.
-So, it is really key to try to get the ovulation going and balancing out the hypothalamic-pituitary-ovarian axis.
+Your corpus luteum, the little cave that’s left over when the egg pops out, is responsible for making progesterone.
+Because you’re not ovulating regularly with PCOS, you don’t make enough progesterone, so you don’t have regular periods.
+So, it is really key to try to get the ovulation going by balancing out the hypothalamic-pituitary-ovarian axis.

-You must balance your hormones and the key of that is actually helping your hypothalamus do its job properly.
-I created Genesis Gold exactly for this issue, it works tremendously well for PCOS patients, helping them get their hormones balanced and being able to get pregnant.
+The key to balancing your hormones is helping your hypothalamus do its job properly.
+I created Genesis Gold® exactly for this issue, which works tremendously well for PCOS patients, helping them get their hormones balanced so they’re able to get pregnant.
 You need to concentrate on getting a regular menstrual cycle and starting ovulation again, because your hypothalamus will not deem it safe for you to ovulate until it starts getting the nutrition it needs in order to stay in balance.
 With PCOS you make enough estrogen; you are just not making enough progesterone.

-So, without adequate progesterone, which means you are not ovulating, we need to get you ovulating again.
-So, when your hypothalamus gets what it needs, what’s going to happen is your entire body gets back into balance.
-Your adrenals get back in balance, your thyroid gets back in balance, your insulin sensitivity gets back in balance, and that is key for you to starting your ovulation, which actually, will help you make progesterone.
+When your hypothalamus gets what it needs, your entire body gets back into balance.
+Your adrenals get back in balance, your thyroid gets back in balance, your insulin sensitivity gets back in balance, and that is key for you to start ovulating and make progesterone.

-You need to reduce inflammation.
-One of the key factors of PCOS, which is metabolic syndrome, is that you have very high inflammatory markers.
+One of the key factors of PCOS, which is a metabolic syndrome, is that you have very high inflammatory markers.
 It’s because you’re insulin resistant.
-You cannot get sugar into your cells, insulin being incredibly inflammatory, those markers of inflammation really aggravate your hypothalamus.
+You cannot get sugar into your cells and have extra insulin and sugar floating around which is incredibly inflammatory.
+The high markers of inflammation really aggravate your hypothalamus.
 It does not perceive that your body is safe, and because your body is not safe, it will not allow you to reproduce, so you must get that inflammation down.